share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Plus, this salad is super easy to make with just a few ingredients and is naturally low-carb, gluten-free, and vegan, so you can share it with all your guests.
+This Shirazi Salad is a crunchy, refreshing Persian salad perfect as a side dish or light meal with bread like Barbari, the Persian flatbread.
+Plus, it is super easy to make with just a few ingredients and is naturally low-carb, gluten-free, and vegan, so you can share it with all your guests.

-There’s something special about middle Eastern and Iranian cuisine.
+There’s something special about Middle Eastern and Iranian cuisine.
 It’s simple but also healthy and packed with flavors.
+This Persian salad is a popular summer recipe that tastes between tabouli and pico de gallo.

-It’s packed with fresh herbs, cucumber, and tomatoes just like tabouleh without the couscous, but it has a fresh, crunchy texture similar to Pico de Gallo.
+It’s packed with fresh herbs, cucumber, and tomatoes, just like tabouleh without the couscous, but it has a fresh, crunchy texture similar to Pico de Gallo.
+While Iran is not geographically part of the Mediterranean, its cuisine is very similar and uses the same healthy ingredients.
+Let me share with you how to make this amazing side dish for your next Mediterranean dinner.

 A Shirazi Salad is a Persian salad made with cucumber, tomatoes, and red onion finely diced into small pieces and served with an olive oil sour grape juice dressing.
+The salad comes from the city of Shiraz, where the Syrah grapes come from.
+It’s similar to the popular Mexican side dish Pico de Gallo but with Mediterranean flavors.

 All you need to make this salad are: